 For Little Rock buyers, there are competitive loan programs today that require only 10 percent or even 5 percent down, preserving liquid assets and leveraging the low rates we’re enjoying today.
 Regardless of where in AR, there are competitive jumbo loan programs that don’t require a sizable down payment.

-For example, there is an 80-10-10 combo loan that only asks for a 10 percent down payment.
+For example, an 80-10-10 combo loan in Little Rock only requires a 10 percent down payment.
 The program is structured with two loans, a first lien mortgage at 80 percent of the sales price of the home and a second, subordinate lien also at 10 percent of the sales price.
 For example, take a luxury home listed at $1,000,000.
 With the 80-10-10 option, the buyers make a down payment of $100,000.
-The first mortgage at 80 percent of $800,000 would then followed by a second lien at $100,000.
+The first mortgage at 80 percent of $800,000 would then be followed by a second lien at $100,000.